Types Of Brick Bonds

 - Double Flemish bond.

-Single Flemish Bond:
+a) Single Flemish Bond:

 It is a combination of english bond and flemish bond.
 Facing of the wall is developed by using flemish bond and backing is developed by using english bond.
 This type of bond can not be used in walls less than one and a half brick thickness.
 However, this bond gives better and attractive looks.

-Double Flemish Bond:
+b) Double Flemish Bond:

 In this brick bond, each course demonstrates the same appearance both in the front as well as back elevations (headers and stretchers are laid in every course alternatively).
 Alternate headers and stretchers are used in every course.
 This bond enables one brick wall to have flush and uniform faces on the both sides.
 It gives better appearance but comparatively weaker than english bond.

-Stretcher bond is the simplest form of brick bond utilized for construction works.
+Stretcher bond is the simplest form of brick bond used for construction works.
 Sometimes it is also known as running bond.
 In the arrangement of stretcher bond, all the bricks are laid as stretchers (as shown in fig).
 No header is present in this bond, hence suitable reinforcement should always be provided for construction of structural bond.

 In this pattern of bonding all the bricks are placed as header on the faces (as shown in fig).
 This bond is also known as heading bond.The overlap is half the width of the brick and can be achieved by providing a three-quarter bat in each alternate course at quoins.
 Header bond can be used in the construction of curved structure, brick foundation etc.

-Other Brick Bonds:
+Other types of Brick Bonds:

 - Facing Bond.